Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 - 800 Gold
 - Scimitar

+**Charges**: This item has 3 charges and regain all charges at the end of a long rest.

-**Trial by fire**: When you hit an attack with **Cinder Cutlass** you can choose to deal 1d6 additonal fire damage and apply burn to the target.
-Once this effect is used, it cannot be used again until 12 seconds have passed.
+**Trial by fire**: When you hit an attack with **Cinder Cutlass** you can spend a charge to apply burn to the target.

 ---